Dear Urban Legends:

 I don't think it's possible for a dog's mouth to be cleaner, unless dogs have some super-secret enzyme that we don't.

-The way I heard it when I was a kid was that a dog's mouth is "sterile."
+What I remember hearing when I was a kid was that a dog's mouth is "sterile."
 I can even recall someone in my neighborhood attempting to prove this to anybody who'd sit still for it by letting his dog lick the inside of his mouth — not particularly conclusive, but a memorable demonstration just the same.

 I believed what I was told at the time in spite of contradictory evidence, namely that people often become quite ill and even die after being bitten by a dog.
 If a dog's mouth is sterile, how could it transmit rabies, tetanus, pasteurella or any of the other types of infection associated with dog bites?